camroach87/gefcom2017/README.md

 ## To do

+* Residual correlation between zones is not being preserved with new day sampling method!!!
+Make sure same dates are always used!!!
 * Remove caching from the R package functions (e.g. load\_smd\_data).
 All caching should be done manually to avoid confusion.
 * Double check residual bootstrapping is ok during missing hour when DST kicks in.
 * Calc pinball loss scores on test set.